mccoyJosh/ClassInfo/SDEV120/M07/Day2/1_array_intro.md

 - list of items
 - these items are the same type
 - the number of items in this list does not change

+Rules per the textbook:

+- An array is a list of data items in contiguous memory locations.
+- Each data item in an array is an element.
+- Each array element is the same data type; by default, this means that each element is the same size.
+- Each element is differentiated from the others by a subscript, which is a whole number.
+(WE WILL SEE SUBSCRIPT BE CALLED INDEX AS TIME GOES ON)
+- Usable subscripts for an array range from 0 to one less than the number of elements in an array.
+- Each array element can be used in the same way as a single item of the same data type.

 Typically, they are represented like this: